BIGJRA/BIGJRA.github.io/reborn.md

 Next, make your way to Seventh Street.
 In the middle of the area you'll see a woman pleading for some medicine for her sleeping husband.
 Give her the Oddishweed we found earlier in exchange for an egg which will hatch to be **Chespin**.

 With that out of the way, if you'd like, take some time to prepare for the next section of the game.
 Notably we won't have access to the Department Store, most of the Pokemon we've seen so far, or the Daycare, so stock up on items (Power Items!) and do all the breeding and catching you want.

+Once you're all set, make your way to the Agate City checkpoint north of the Vanhanen Labyrinth, talk to Cain, then head out at the top.

 # Appendices